Bcott93/Hobby-Page/README.md

 # Hobby-Page - Founders & Coders
-As part of my application to join the Founders & Coders apprentaship, I have created a hobby page.
+As part of my application to join the Founders & Coders apprenticeship, I have created a hobby page.

 ## The Goal